Skip to content

 1. Jimmy George

-Jimmy George (March 8, 1955 – November 30, 1987) was an Indian volleyball player and captain of the India national volleyball team.
+Jimmy George (March 8, 1955 – November 30, 1987) was an iconic Indian volleyball player and the captain of the India national volleyball team.

-He represented Kerala University four times from 1973 to 1976, winning the All India Inter-University Championship during these four years.
+George represented Kerala University from 1973 to 1976, leading them to four consecutive All India Inter-University Championship titles and captaining the team in 1973.

-George played for India’s national volleyball team in the Asian Games in Tehran (1974), Bangkok (1978), and Seoul (1986) where India won the bronze medal.
+On the international stage, George represented India at the Asian Games in Tehran (1974), Bangkok (1978), and Seoul (1986), where he led India to its historic bronze medal finish.

-He was captain of the Indian team that played in Saudi Arabia in 1985 and led the Indian team to victory in the India Gold Cup International Volleyball Tournament at Hyderabad in 1986.
+He captained the Indian team during victorious campaigns in Saudi Arabia (1985) and the India Gold Cup International Volleyball Tournament in Hyderabad (1986).

-He still remains the youngest volleyball player to receive the Arjuna Award, one of India’s highest national sporting awards.
+Jimmy George remains the youngest volleyball player to receive the Arjuna Award, India’s prestigious national sports honor, and his legacy continues to inspire Indian volleyball.